 The Holley 12-804 also includes a chrome finish mounting bracket in the package that allows you to install it near the inner wells or near the firewall.
 At under $30, this is one of the best fuel pressure regulators that you can buy.

-2 GENSSI Fuel pressure Regulator
+GENSSI Fuel Pressure Regulator

 When you are looking for more power or have a turbo setup that needs a good quality, adjustable fuel pressure regulator, then the Genssi Type S should be on top of your wish list.
 This is a universally adjustable regulator that has pressure adjustability between 2.0kgf/cm²~8.0kgf/cm² which roughly translates to 114 psi.

-It features an oversized diagphragm that will allow you to maintain a consistent pressure even on a boosted setup.
+It features an oversized diaphragm that will allow you to maintain a consistent pressure even on a boosted setup.
 With a wide adjustment rate and a flexible installation design, it can be suitable for a variety of engines.
 Even if you do not have a turbo vehicle and you wish to install this, you can choose to do so by all means.

 The Genssi type S FPR is easy to install and configure.
-It features a 360 degree rotating vacuum arm that allows easy fitting of the vacuum hose and 1/8 NPT ports.
+It features a 360-degree rotating vacuum arm that allows easy fitting of the vacuum hose and 1/8 NPT ports.
 Also, pressure adjustments are simplified with a simple dial screw.
 The mounting bracket ensures that this will fit right where you want it to.